aliang8/TeamCANX_APIProject/README.md

 <h3>How to use our site?</h3>
 ---
 Begin at our pretty login page.
 You can sign up/ register, and login.
+There's also an about popover.

 Then you will be taken to a multi-purposed form.
 This is technically your settings/ search page.
 Here you can specify certain parameters to limit your search, but note that location is required for the Google Maps API to work.